Campaigners against voting reform in Gove mistake

 The coalition government has promised a public vote on whether to replace the current system of electing MPs with the Alternative Vote (AV) model.

-The No to AV campaign published a list of senior politicians whom it said would help to advise on strategy and act as spokespeople, saying they demonstrated the cross-party nature of its approach.'Not broken'
+The No to AV campaign published a list of senior politicians whom it said would help to advise on strategy and act as spokespeople, saying they demonstrated the cross-party nature of its approach.

 Those involved include veteran Labour politicians Margaret Beckett, David Blunkett, Lord Falconer, Lord Reid and Lord Prescott and Conservative Cabinet ministers William Hague and Ken Clarke.